 sauce thickens, about 12 minutes.
 Remove the pan from the heat and stir in 2

-teaspoons of fresh lime juice and 2 teaspoons of sugar substitute.
+teaspoons of fresh lime juice and 2 teaspoons of natural sugar substitute.
 Add a little

 ground cinnamon to taste, if desired.
 Serve over breakfast pancakes or fat-free